jdmonin/JSettlers2/doc/Readme.developer.md

 a password (see [Readme.md](../Readme.md) section "Database Setup").
 Except for practice games, no other username can use debug commands.

+`D.ebugPrintln` is turned on or off for each java class by the import at the top of the file.
+For example if you wanted to see D.ebugPrintln output for soc.game.SOCPlayer, in SOCPlayer.java you would change the line
+`import soc.disableDebug.D;`
+to
+`import soc.debug.D;`

 To print the contents of messages sent between the server and client, start the client with vm argument `-Djsettlers.debug.traffic=Y` (this goes before `-jar` if using the command line).
 This works for the player client and the robot client, including